-I started my journey with shampoo bars from ordering “just something” from Amazon.
+I started my journey with shampoo bars by ordering “just something” from Amazon.
 There is so much to explore, so I figured out it’s worth reading the reviews.
 First, I found and tested a great one, but they packed their deliveries in plastic, so I did let them go.
 Some of the tryouts got my scalp itchy, and one of them dyed my hair browner.
 What was always a bonus, no matter the brand, the bars seem to last much longer than bottled shampoos.
 This fact matters to me as I need to wash my fine hair daily.
 Conditioner is often a bit trickier, I feel, what comes to the bars.
-The biggest problem for me seemed to be to get the stuff out from that bar – it was annoying.
+The biggest problem for me seemed to be to rub the stuff out from that bar – it was annoying.
 And for a long time, I worked with a bar shampoo and bottled conditioner.
 But I eventually found my brand!

 I keep on testing different brands to be able to recommend and spread the word, and of course, what works for me does not necessarily work for someone else.
 But my favorite at the moment is HiBAR.
 I have used HiBAR since August, and I am happy with it.
 My easily complaining scalp is happy, my hair as good as it can be (in my case..,) and the product is long-lasting.
 Even the conditioner bar does its work.
-From the options HiBAR is offering, I am using Volumize shampoo and conditioner and occasionally the Maintain Shampoo (for deeper scrub) and Moisturizing conditioner.
+From the options HiBAR offers, I am using Volumize shampoo and conditioner and occasionally the Maintain Shampoo (for deeper scrub) and Moisturizing conditioner.
 Those are all gluten-free, sulfate, phthalate, silicone, and paraben-free.
 The Maintain one is the only one that is not vegan because it has some honey in it.

 Do you want to give HiBAR a try?
 Order from EarthHero (it’s cheaper!) -10% COUPON: FORTHEEARTHANDUS